Parth2k3/LiveStream-app/README.md

 cd livestream-app<br>
 npm start<br>
 <h3>Using the Application</h3><br>
-Open your browser and go to http://localhost:5000/start-stream to start the stream initially.<br>
+1. Open your browser and go to http://localhost:5000/start-stream to start the stream initially.<br>
-Open your browser and go to http://localhost:3000.<br>
+2. Open your browser and go to http://localhost:3000.<br>
 <h3>Managing Overlays</h3><br>
-Add Text: Click on "Add Text" and input your text.
+1. Add Text: Click on "Add Text" and input your text.
 You can drag it to reposition.
 Double click to edit the text.<br>
-Add Logo: Upload an image file to add a logo overlay.
+2. Add Logo: Upload an image file to add a logo overlay.
 You can drag it to reposition.<br>
-Save Overlay: Click on "Save Overlay" to save your current overlays.<br>
+3. Save Overlay: Click on "Save Overlay" to save your current overlays.<br>
-Load Overlay: Select a saved overlay from the dropdown to apply it.<br>
+4. Load Overlay: Select a saved overlay from the dropdown to apply it.<br>
+<br><br><br>

-NOTE* - The RSTP URL might expire (used in the backend/app.py Line 42) since it can be active for at max 99999 seconds, so at the time of testing we can replace the RSTP URL with new generated URL from RSTP.me<br>
+**NOTE*** - The RSTP URL might expire (used in the backend/app.py Line 42) since it can be active for at max 99999 seconds, so at the time of testing we can replace the RSTP URL with new generated URL from RSTP.me<br><br>
-NOTE* - The project's backend uses ffmpeg to convert RSTP to HLS format for live streaming the video to the frontend.
-So, for this we require the ffmpeg installed on the system and set to PATH variable in Environment Variables.<br>
+<br> - The project's backend uses ffmpeg to convert RSTP to HLS format for live streaming the video to the frontend.
+So, for this we require the ffmpeg installed on the system and set to PATH variable in Environment Variables.<br><br><br><br>
-Installation for Windows<br>
+<h5>Installation for Windows</h5><br>
 Download the FFmpeg Executable:<br>

 Go to the FFmpeg official website.<br>